-a.
+- a.
 The maximum total sign area per lot is one hundred fifty (150) square feet.
-This represents the amount of signage allowable for one lot which will also include one off premise sign.
-The area of the off premise sign shall be included in the total square footage available for the parcel.
+This represents the amount of signage allowable for one lot.
 Any freestanding signs erected shall be set back a minimum of ten feet (10') from any property line and shall be no higher than twenty-five feet.
-Ord. of 5/21/07)

-- b.
-Window signs are permitted provided that they do not exceed thirty-three percent (33%) of the window area. - 6.
+(Ord. of 5/21/07) (Ord. of 1/3/22) - b.
+Window signs are permitted provided that they do not exceed thirty-three percent (33%) of the window area. - c.
+For every 100 feet of frontage, one off premise sign will be allowed up to a maximum of two off premise signs.
+These signs can be freestanding or attached to an onsite structure.
+The signs may be single or double sided.
+The signs will be no more than two hundred (200) square feet per façade for a total of four hundred (400) square feet total per sign.
+The signs must also meet the freestanding signage rules set in section a.
+(Ord. of 1/3/22) - 6.
 Special Signage Situation